ucc23/ucc/_clusters/kronberger18.md

 UTI_C_lit: 0.42
 UTI_C_dup: 1.0
 UTI_summary: |
-    Kronberger 18 is a poorly populated, loose object of very low C3 quality.
-It is poorly studied in the literature, with no articles listed in the last 6 years.
-This object shares a moderate percentage of members with 2 later reported entries.
+    <b>Kronberger 18</b> is a poorly populated, loose object of very low C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
+It is poorly studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a moderate percentage of members with 2 later reported entries.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: purple; font-weight: bold;">D</span>
 r_50_val: 4.0